-As an example, you mightn’t have the budget for a Best Boy (which is an assistant to a Gaffer) which will then put more pressure on them to do setups on their own.
+As an example, you might not have the budget for a Lighting Assistant, which will then put more pressure on the Gaffer (head of lighting) to do setups on their own.
 By not paying for this component, it may cost you valuable time on set, and may cost you the loss of a shot or two.
-In our particular circumstance, we will always quote based on what will achieve the best result, and we can think about ways to scale the project from there if necessary.
+For any given situation, we will always quote based on what will achieve the best result, and we can think about ways to scale the project back from there if necessary.

 It’s worth taking this information into account when receiving a quote that might be a little higher than you were expecting.
 Every cost included in our quotes is an investment in the quality of your content.

 STEP 2.
 Supply Visual References

 Almost always, it’s possible to draw inspiration from other works in order to create a mood board.
 Below are some creative choices to think about when putting together a list of visual references that are invaluably helpful to us: